brend3n/CAP6135-Phishing/README.md

 Link to repo: https://github.com/mitchellkrogza/Phishing.Database

+## Goals
+For this project, we will be replicating the phishing detection model developed by the author's of the paper.
+To do this, we will implement the model in Python3.
+The model as well as the phishing detection algorithm can be seen below.

 ### Phishing Detection Model
 This is taken directly from the author's of the paper linked above: